Depart from Me: Production

 Cage describes Depart from Me as being "an exorcism of sorts", stating that it is more personal than his previous albums.
 Cage states that the album's lyrics do not focus on social commentary, but instead deal with life and "things that people can relate to".
 The album continues from the lyrical direction of Hell's Winter and distancing himself from the persona featured on Movies for the Blind.
 Cage felt that since becoming a father, he no longer wished to write the same type of lyrical content as he had in the past.
 Cage stated that "if people can't understand that, that's good, because I don't want to make music for assholes."
 While Hell's Winter deals with personal change, Depart from Me deals with the difficulty of implementing these changes.

 Describing the recording process, Cage remembers that El-P had been working on a track, and Cage soon thought of a hook that would fit the song, and recorded its freestyle lyrics on the couch.
 El-P and Cage later decided not to record a studio take of the track "because it just had a vibe to it."

-According to Cage, the music of Depart from Me does not rely on sampling, and instead features a guitar and synthesizer-oriented sound.
+In a departure from the rapper's previous sample-driven albums, Depart from Me consists of rap rock tracks that feature "surging bass, mountains of guitar feedback, and fuzzy synth".
 Cage describes the album as incorporating pop influences while keeping an "indie sensibility".
 Cage states that he wanted to produce music that would appeal to a larger audience.
 Cage states that he did not intend to produce an album that would replicate early attempts to fuse rap and rock, or more recent, popular acts within the genre, but to incorporate elements of more diverse influences.
 Cage describes the album's title track as being similar to Nine Inch Nails because guitarist Sean Martin had been listening to the band heavily during the production of the album.